… from TASS, Moscow

 Earlier, Airborne Troops Commander Vladimir Shamanov said that on the basis of Russia’s paratroops a rapid reaction force was to be created.
 The force would have a dual capability of operating on its own or in combination with ground troops.
 A source at the General Staff told TASS the strength of airborne troops would grow from 45,000 officers and men to 60,000.

-Posted by Jim W. Dean, Managing Editor on August 13, 2015, With 5355 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on August 13, 2015, With 5358 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.